AndrewFromMelbourne/raspidmx/README.md

 ------

 Demonstrates a seamless background image that can be scolled in any direction.
-As well as animated sprites.
+As well as animated sprites (TBD).

 common
 ------